Gipetto/wp-interactive/README.txt

 == Description ==

+The PHP code is captured using the `admin-ajax` hooks and executes within a fully baked WordPress scope.
+All WordPress functions are available for use.

 **This plugin is NOT recommended for production environments.**

 - Adds `WP Interactive` submenu in the `Tools` menu
 - Allows user to enter PHP code to be directly executed inside a WordPress scoped environment
-- Users can save common snippets for re-use
+- Users can add common snippets for re-use using the `wpi-snippets` filter

 == Installation ==